kevinjjworld/TrueNAS-Powershell-Module/README.md

 # TrueNAS-Administration
 This is a Powershell Module that provides command-lines and automation for the TrueNAS API.
+With this module, you can manage your truenas server from a computer with Powershell 7.1 (Windows or Linux).
+* This module only works on HTTPS.
+* This module only works with [TrueNAS API Key](https://www.truenas.com/docs/hub/additional-topics/api/#creating-api-keys).

 ## Compatibilities
 * **Powershell 7.1** Minimum